 The OC, with the assistance of the CCM secretariat is responsible for developing a transparent and sound CCM work plan, calendar and budget that must be submitted to the CCM for endorsement.
 The CCM work plan should be developed to reflect all activities planned by the CCM.
 The Oversight work plan, calendar and budget should be developed by the OC, with the assistance of the CCM secretariat.
 The CCM work plan and oversight work plan are dynamic and should be reviewed on an annual basis in order to make the necessary changes in accordance with the particular needs of the CCM in Lao PDR, and the requirements, standards and recommendations of the Global Fund.
-With regards to oversight the required frequency and scheduling of Oversight activities are tailored to the Objectives and priorities of the CCM each year.
-The CCM budget is submitted for approval to the Global Fund Secretariat to obtain expanded funding to carry out CCM activities and oversight activities.
+With regards to oversight the required frequency and scheduling of Oversight activities are tailored to the Global Fund Secretariat to obtain expanded funding to carry out CCM activities and oversight activities.
 The CCM work plan will also follow the CCM funding request.
 However, oversight activities will be updated regularly or according to PR reporting cycles and presented into an annual calendar.